open-metadata/OpenMetadata/openmetadata-docs/content/v0.13.4/main-concepts/metadata-standard/schemas/api/data/createPipeline.md

 - **`tags`** *(array)*: Tags for this Pipeline.
 Default: `None`.
   - **Items**: Refer to *../../type/tagLabel.json*.
 - **`owner`**: Owner of this pipeline.
 Refer to *../../type/entityReference.json*.
-- **`service`**: Link to the pipeline service where this pipeline is hosted in.
-Refer to *../../type/entityReference.json*.
+- **`service`**: Link to the pipeline service fqn where this pipeline is hosted in.
+Refer to *../../type/basic.json#/definitions/fullyQualifiedEntityName*.
+- **`extension`**: Entity extension data with custom attributes added to the entity.
+Refer to *../../type/basic.json#/definitions/entityExtension*.

-Documentation file automatically generated at 2022-07-14 10:51:34.749986.
+Documentation file automatically generated at 2023-04-13 23:17:03.893190.